 You can pass a BBOX to zoom to by using the following URL query parameter:

 Passing the scale¶

 You can set the scale from the list of available scales.

 You can pass a favorite EPSG code you want to use on start of the application by URL query parameter:

 You can pass a coordinate.
 The application will open and display the coordinate in the center.
 In this case, you also have to set the SRS.

 More Start Parameters¶

-The elments WMS Loader and WMC Loader provide also parameter you can user on start.
-Have a look at the element discription for further information.
+The elements WMS Loader and WMC Loader also provide parameters you can use on start.
+Have a look at the element descriptions for further information.